Submit a Complaint

 What LSC CANNOT Do?

 - Recover money damages.
-LSC has no power to award damages to a complainant, even if LSC finds that an organization acted contrary to the LSC Act or regulations.
+LSC has no power to award damages to a complainant, even if LSC finds that a grantee violated the LSC Act or regulations.

-- Make the lawyer take action you wish him or her to take.
+- Make a lawyer take action you wish him or her to take.
 Your attorney is a professional and has the responsibility to act in the best possible manner, considering the local law.
-Frequently, your attorney will present you with your options and should discuss your case with you.

 - Resolve complaints about rude behavior.
-If you believe that someone at an LSC grantee acted in an unprofessional manner, please let that person's supervisor know about this.
-If the person behaving improperly is the director of the local organization, you may contact a board member of the local organization with respect to your concerns.
+If you believe that someone at an LSC grantee acted in an unprofessional manner, please let that person's supervisor know.
+If the person who behaved improperly is the director of the grantee, you may contact a board member of the grantee and share your concerns.

 How Do I File a Complaint?

 If you decide to file a complaint with LSC, your complaint must be in writing.
 LSC does not take complaints over the telephone.
-You may write a simple letter explaining the situation that you think indicates a violation of the LSC Act or regulations.
-No special language or form is necessary.
-However, your letter should contain the following:
+You may write a letter explaining the situation that you think indicates a violation of the LSC Act or regulations.
+You can send LSC your letter in the mail, by email, or using the form on this page.

-- Your full name, address and telephone number(s);
+- Your full name, address, email address, and telephone number(s);

 - A brief, but complete, description of the facts explaining your situation; and